Juliet Asante

 Juliet Yaa Asantewa Asante is a Ghanaian film actress, producer and director, and philanthropist.
+She is a former Chief Executive Officer (CEO) of the National Film Authority (NFA).
 Her latest film, Silver Rain, was nominated for "Best Film in West Africa" and "Best costume" for 2015 in the Africa Magic viewer's choice awards (AMVCA) and also 2015 "Best Overall Film In Africa".
 In 1999, Asante started the production house Eagle House Productions.
-That same year she also started "Save Our Women International", a non-profit entity focussing on female sexual education and launched an innovation that makes short movies for the mobile phone in Africa in 2014 called Mobile Flicks.
+That same year she also started "Save Our Women International", a non-profit entity focusing on female sexual education and launched an innovation that makes short movies for the mobile phone in Africa in 2014 called Mobile Flicks.
 She is also the Founder and executive director of Black Star International Film Festival.
 Eagle Productions has helped train some actors and actresses in Ghana through its training arm, the Eagle Drama Workshop.

 Early life

 Asante was born in Ghana and is the second of five children.
 She holds a master's degree in Public Administration (MPA) and a Master's in Public Policy (MPP) from Harvard Kennedy School of Government.
 She also holds two bachelor's degrees.
 She graduated from University of Cape Coast, and also graduated from National Film and Television Institute.